 The income data used here are based on the European Union Statistics on Income and Living Conditions (EU-SILC) survey.
 The income data relate always to the year preceding the survey year.
 This means, for example, for the survey year 2020 that in the calculation of this indicator the incomes of 2019 were used, which were not affected by the Covid-19 crisis (Statbel, 2021a).

 Statbel organises this EU-harmonised survey in Belgium and makes the results available, in particular to Eurostat.
 2004 is the first year for which European harmonised data have been collected in order to calculate the indicator.
 The data used here come from Eurostat, which publishes detailed and comparable results between EU Member States.
 Since these data are based on a survey, a margin of uncertainty has to be taken into account.
 This margin of uncertainty increases as the indicator is calculated on smaller sub-populations.
 The confidence intervals are available on request from Statbel.

-From 2019 onwards, the survey methodology has been thoroughly reviewed for better accuracy.
+From 2019 onwards, the methodology of the survey has been thoroughly revised for better accuracy.
+Therefore, the data collected until 2018 are not comparable with those collected from 2019 onwards.
 In 2020, the Covid-19 pandemic impacted data collection.
 This makes it difficult to compare the results of SILC 2020 with those of previous years.
 (Statbel, 2021).
 Therefore, they are not used to calculate and evaluate the long-term trend.

 Goal: the Gini index must not rise.